leoloso/leoloso.com/src/posts/bettering-graphql-through-components.md

 In addition, the time complexity to execute queries is much lower: Whereas [GraphQL's is exponential](https://blog.acolyer.org/2018/05/21/semantics-and-complexity-of-graphql/) (`O(2^n)`), PoP's is just quadratic (or `O(n^2)`).
 As a consequence, executing deeply nested queries will take lower time, and the risk of Denial of Service attacks is also reduced.

+### Dynamic schema

+Because the schema is dynamically built from a component model, it can decide to incorporate or discard different elements based on different factors.
+For instance, the following scenarios can all be implemented:

+- Make an API that is both public and private, by enabling certain fields only if the user is logged-in, or if the user has a specific user role (such as `admin`)
+- Build a One-Graph-For-Everything solution, creating a gateway to different services (Twitter, Salesforce, Slack, Stripe, etc) from a single endpoint

 ### Decentralization

 GraphQL's schema requires a type definition to live on a single location, making it difficult for team members to collaborate, often leading to a monolith architecture, or to the need to set-up special tooling to generate the schema.